Alphabet Class C (GOOG) Receives a Rating Update from a Top Analyst

-According to TipRanks.com, Helfstein is a top 25 analyst with an average return of 33.4% and a 74.1% success rate.
-Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Zillow Group Class A, and Fiverr International.
+According to TipRanks.com, Sheridan is a top 100 analyst with an average return of 19.9% and a 72.1% success rate.
+Sheridan covers the Technology sector, focusing on stocks such as Fiverr International, Uber Technologies, and Alphabet Class A.

-Currently, the analyst consensus on Alphabet Class C is a Strong Buy with an average price target of $1856.67, which is a 22.0% upside from current levels.
-In a report released yesterday, Raymond James also maintained a Buy rating on the stock.
+Currently, the analyst consensus on Alphabet Class C is a Strong Buy with an average price target of $1845.83, implying a 21.2% upside from current levels.
+In a report released yesterday, Raymond James also assigned a Buy rating to the stock with a $1800.00 price target.

 See today’s analyst top recommended stocks >>